-- In India there is a substantial percentage of rural and urban poor, who if tried individually cannot break their chains of poverty, and hence collective action is required.
+- In India, there is a substantial percentage of the rural and urban poor, who if tried individually cannot break their chains of poverty, and hence collective action is required.

-- For self employment and financial independence, poor sections needs credit.
+- For self-employment and financial independence, poor sections need credit.

-- Bank credits are not easily accessible to individual poor, but by forming a SHG, there are make better prospects for bank credits. (often without collateral).
+- Bank credits are not easily accessible to individual poor, but by forming an SHG, there are make better prospects for bank credits. (often without collateral).

-- The chances of successful income generation is high with SHGs than individual attempts.
+- The chances of successful income generation are high with SHGs than individual attempts.

 Self Help Group Case Study – Kudumbashree Community Network in Kerala